Cerenaut/agi/README.md

 ## This repository

 This repository contains algorithm code and a framework to execute repeatable and fully logged / inspectable experiments.
-Every piece of data used in the algorithms can be retrospectively analyzed using graphical tools that can be written *after* you discover there's a bug...
+Every piece of data used in the algorithms can be retrospectively analysed using graphical tools that can be written *after* you discover there's a bug...

 The code includes a simple graphical UI, an interprocess layer for distributed coordination and communication, and base classes for the entities that you need for building an AGI experiment.

 We also include implementations of many algorithms from the AI and ML literature.

 ## Code structure

-This repo consists of:
+This repository consists of:

 - Java core algorithmic components ```/code/core/src/io/agi/core```
 - Java experimental framework components ```/code/core/src/io/agi/framework```